Oxygen compounds: Biomolecules

 The element is found in almost all biomolecules that are important to, or generated by, life.
 Only a few common complex biomolecules, such as squalene and the carotenes, contain no oxygen.
 Of the organic compounds with biological relevance, carbohydrates contain the largest proportion by mass of oxygen (about 50%).
 All fats, fatty acids, amino acids, and proteins contain oxygen (due to the presence of carbonyl groups in these acids and their ester residues).
 Furthermore, seven of the amino acids which are incorporated into proteins, have oxygen incorporated into their side-chains, as well.
-Oxygen also occurs in phosphate (PO_{4}^{3−}) groups in the biologically important energy-carrying molecules ATP and ADP, in the backbone and the purines (except adenine) and pyrimidines of RNA and DNA, and in bones as calcium phosphate and hydroxylapatite.
+Oxygen also occurs in phosphate (PO4(3-)) groups in the biologically important energy-carrying molecules ATP and ADP, in the backbone and the purines (except adenine) and pyrimidines of RNA and DNA, and in bones as calcium phosphate and hydroxylapatite.